djbard/py-imcat/README.md

 Original perl scripts: by Phil Marshall and Marusa Bradac.

-Python scripts: by Maria Elideaina, Mandeep Gill and Debbie Bard.
+Python scripts: by Maria Elidaiana, Mandeep Gill and Debbie Bard.

 imcat code (by Nick Kaiser) can be obtained from: http://www.ifa.hawaii.edu/~kaiser/imcat/